Google Ads Quality Score: Everything You Should Know

 Ad copy relevance

 Of course, your ad copy also influences Quality Score.
 Your ad text needs to be relevant and specific to the keywords you're bidding on.
 Generic ads are usually seen as irrelevant, which means that your Quality Score will decrease.
+And you need a real SEM expert to help you nail your ad copy.

 Historical account performance